elastic/connectors/docs/DEVELOPING.md

 ## Oracle Database Connector

-The [Elastic Oracle connector](https://github.com/elastic/connectors-python/blob/8.7/connectors/sources/oracle.py) is provided in the Elastic connectors python framework and can be used via [build a connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).
+The [Elastic Oracle Database connector](https://github.com/elastic/connectors-python/blob/8.7/connectors/sources/oracle.py) is provided in the Elastic connectors python framework and can be used via [build a connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).

 ### Availability and prerequisites